4Second2None/translation/README.md

 # translation

-translation
-These files if translated from english to chinese.
+These files is translated from english to chinese.
 Just for fun!!!